wp-plugins/projectmanager/readme.txt

 == Changelog ==

+= 3.1.8 =
+* NEW: add captcha security code to datasetform in frontend
+* NEW: incorporated tiny image dimensions into project settings
+* NEW: define image as mandatory field
+* NEW: define return message and form submit button label in datasetform shortcode
+* CHANGED: merged dataset-form templates in frontend and backend (keeping the old templates for now)
+* UPDATED: updated testimonials templates design and include image
+* UPDATED: updated translation template

 = 3.1.7.9 =
 * NEW: updated TinyMCE button to allow formfield IDs and page IDs selection from dropdown menus